 ― Reinhold Niebuhr, Leaves from the Notebook of a Tamed Cynic

-I have to admit, I am angry and I have been angry for quite a while.
+In writing this I have to admit that I am angry and I have been angry for quite a while.
 I admitted this to a couple of my adult children and it made them a little uncomfortable.
 I admitted this to my husband and he was not a bit surprised.
 I admitted to my best friend and she said “Me too!”
 I said it out loud to God for about 30 minutes in the car and he said nothing…I was not surprised.

 Over the years and through confrontations with my own self about believing a lie that allowed me to become a consumer, who worked very hard obsessively curating my very own “self-righteous” consumer lifestyle (a lifestyle that was validated and supported by the Christian industrial complex), I have been both humiliated and humbled by my ignorance and arrogance.
 Likewise, I have been confronted many times by everything that has come out of my big mouth when I thought I had found the right doctrine and the right church that proved I was thinking the right way about the right way to live and rightfully choosing the right things that would ultimately prove that I was right.